 7. International students may not accept any type of employment without prior written approval from the ISS Office and/or US Government.
 Seek information from the International Student Services Office about possible employment opportunities prior to accepting any employment.
-Students may work on-campus* on a part-time basis (no more than 20 hours a week) while enrolled in classes and may work on-campus on a full-time basis (more than 20 hours a week, but not more than 40 hours per week) during the summer with prior approval.
+Students may work on campus at TU on a part-time basis (no more than 20 hours a week) while enrolled in classes and on a full-time basis (between 20 and 40 hours per week) during the summer with prior approval.
 All employment requires a student to apply for a Social Security Number and you only need to apply once in a lifetime.
 Be sure to safeguard your number and your Social Security Card once you receive it.
 An F-1 student is allowed to volunteer through TU’s True Blue Neighbors.
 If interested in volunteering elsewhere, come to the ISS office to consult one of the trained immigration officers who will be able to discuss volunteer opportunities with F-1 international students.
 If you are interested in participating in an internship off-campus you must receive approval from the SEVIS officers.
 The internship must meet the requirements of the Curricular Practical Training as outlined in the CPT section and be approved prior to participation.
 If CPT is approved, a new I-20 will be issued reflecting the authorization.

 9. The minimum processing time at the ISS office for any document/form for signature is two weeks.
 Our office is here to be of assistance, please don’t hesitate to ask for help.
 Feel free to send e-mails of inquiry to email@example.com.
 We are also happy to have you drop by and visit us to let us know how you are doing and we look forward to seeing you at the various campus events held throughout the year.